As loggers destroy the Amazon, this ‘guardian’ stood in their way. Now he’s been killed.

 “I wouldn’t say that he was fearless,” she said.
 “He, like all humans, had his fears, and one of his biggest fears was being killed.
 He said he could be killed at any minute, and used to say that all of the time.”

 During that April trip, Shenker traveled with the guardians deep into the forest to root out illegal logging.
 They found a logging camp, recently abandoned.
-The guardians set the camp ablaze, and Shenker remembered Paulino looking into the flames.
+The guardians set the camp ablaze.
+Shenker remembered Paulino looking into the flames.

 “It made him so angry, that here was this illegal logging camp, and there was trash everywhere, and they were going to profit from this while his people were going to suffer,” she said.